-If we consider the diagonal as one unit, then the length of the line segment is $\frac{1}{2}$ units, which is less convenient to deal with.
+If we consider the diagonal as one unit, then the length of the line segment in figure 1 is $\frac{1}{\sqrt{2}}$ units, which is less convenient to deal with.

-Now, considering the above length as one unit, what can you say about the area of this shape in figure 2?
+Now, considering the above length as one unit, what can you say about the area of the shape in figure 2?
 Why do you think so?
 Discuss with your friends.

-At this point, do take some time out and discuss with your Figure 2 students about the meaning of 'the area is one square unit'.
-Try to emphasise the fact that any area equal to the area covered by one square of side unit length is defined to be one square unit, and is not just because the area of a square is side x side.
+At this point, do take some time out and discuss with your students about the meaning of 'the area is one square unit'.
+Try to emphasise the fact that any area equal to the area covered by one square of side unit length is defined to be one square unit, and is not just because the area of a square is side \times side.